White-Raven/PowerEdge-IPMItools/README.md

 # PowerEdge-IPMItools
+#### About
+Just trying to put as much Dell Poweredge IPMItool related stuff available in one place as possible.

 #### Requirements
 - iDrac Entreprise (afaik it won't work with express for most, will need help to sort stuff.)